 2. Uric acid stones

-This pattern is most common on the male side.
+These stones are common among males.
 As the acidity of the urine increases, the risk of developing stones of this type increases.
 To do this, you need to control the amount of animal protein in your diet.

 4. Cystine ( cysteine ) stone